 Most people just get the app for their smartphone from either Google Play or Apple's App Store.

 Try to get a programme for Wests Leagues Club,

 for The Pub Group of hotels and the Capitol Theatre.

-Also get sheets for the Post Office Hotel, The Albert, The Courthouse,
+Also get sheets for the Post Office Hotel, the Courthouse Hotel,

 Joe Maguires, the Family Hotel,